AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

 .. function:: super_types()

-    Yields the chain of super types for the given type
+    Yields the chain of super types of the given type, as viewed from that type.
+Hence, for a type T which public view derives from a type A but private view derives from a type B (which itself derives from A), invoking this selector on the public view of T will yield A.